Chapter 5 - Buildings & property

 - a note about how the congregation was consulted

-5.F.5 If approved by the Archdeacon, the Archdeacon will forward the duly recommended originating documentation, together with the petition from the Archdeacon, to the Diocesan Secretary who will consult the Suffragan Bishop over the appropriate course of action.
+5.F.5 If approved by the Archdeacon, the Archdeacon will forward the duly recommended originating documentation, together with the petition from the Archdeacon, to the Diocesan Secretary.

-5.F.6 The Diocesan Secretary and Suffragan Bishop may feel that it is necessary to seek wider, objective or informed advice on the work proposed and call a meeting of a faculty advisory committee.
+5.F.6 The Diocesan Secretary may feel that it is necessary to seek wider, objective or informed advice on the work proposed and call a meeting of a faculty advisory committee.

 The committee will normally consist at least of: